BT-Gitty/FPGA-Display-Driver/README.md

 First iteration will aim to only support 640x480 resolution.
 Signal timings for 60Hz can be found [here](http://tinyvga.com/vga-timing/640x480@60Hz).
 There is a 12-bit data input to the Pmod so only 12-bit colour is supported ~~but may be able to implement 24-bit colour mode by sending data using both rising and falling edges of clock.~~ 24-bit requires a different physical version of the Pmod.

-Display Driver uses in-built DDR3 memory from Spartan-7 chip to hold frame data, a controller will read out signals and addresses for the memory.
-Both will read into the DVI Pmod.
+Display Driver uses in-built DDR3 memory from Spartan-7 chip to hold frame data.
+A controller will read out signals and addresses for the memory, both will read into the DVI Pmod.